Building the Confirmation Endpoint

 Step 1: Load the Parcel

-The first step is to find the parcel by its tracking number.
-If no parcel exists with that tracking number, return 404:
+The first step is to find the parcel by its ID and validate it exists:

 Step 2: Validate the Parcel Status